LeoMoehlenkamp/AI-camp/documentation/HTML_Basics.md

 </body>
 </html>
 ```
-✅ This is enough for the browser to load and show something!
+✅ This is enough for the browser to load and show something!<br><br>

 ---